UMich-CURLY/slip_detection_DOB/README.md

 The following settings will be applied to ros publisher nodes:
 * `enable_pose_publisher`: Toggle for publisher nodes.
 Setting to **true** stands for publish pose topic and path topic, while **false** will skip publisher nodes.

+* `map_frame_id`: The frame where the pose and path will be published to.

 * `pose_topic`: The topic of pose publisher node.

 * `path_topic`: The topic of path publisher node.

+* `velodyne_inekf`: The frame where lidar point cloud would be published to.

 * `publish_rate`: Rate of publishing.